5 Smoother project-based collaboration

 Use this option only if you have your project under Git version control, since it will directly modify and overwrite the contents of the entire file.

-1. Going into Tools -> Project Options -> R Markdown and changing the options “Automatic text wrapping” to “column” (with the default 72 width value) and “Write canonical visual mode markdown” to “true”.
+1. Go into Tools -> Project Options -> R Markdown and change the options “Automatic text wrapping” to “column” (with the default 72 width value) and “Write canonical visual mode markdown” to “true”.

-2. Or setting YAML options in either the project-level _quarto.yml file or at the file-level in the YAML header.
+2. Or set the YAML options in either the project-level _quarto.yml file or at the file-level in the YAML header.

 For right now, we will do the project option settings so that as long as we are using RStudio and in the R Project, it will automatically reformat the Markdown files as you write in them.
 Follow the instructions in item 1 above to set the options.